Peniel Shin

-Peniel Dong Shin (born March 10, 1993), better known mononymously as Peniel, is an American rapper, singer and dancer based in South Korea.
+Peniel Dong Shin (born March 10, 1993), better known mononymously as Peniel (프니엘), is an American rapper, singer and dancer based in South Korea.
 He debuted as a member of the South Korean boyband BtoB in 2012.

 Biography

-Shin was born in Chicago, Illinois, United States on March 10, 1993.
-Shin attended Barbara B. Rose Elementary School before going on to Barrington Middle School Prairie Campus in the northwest suburbs of Chicago.
+Peniel Dong Shin was born in Chicago, Illinois, U.S. on March 10, 1993.
+Peniel attended Barbara B. Rose Elementary School before going on to Barrington Middle School Prairie Campus in the northwest suburbs of Chicago.
 He attended Chungdam High School after moving to Seoul to train.

 Music career

 Before joining Cube Entertainment, he was a trainee under JYP Entertainment and also appeared in San E's "Tasty San" music video in 2010.
-In March 2012, he debuted as a lead rapper of idol group BTOB under Cube Entertainment.
+In March 2012, he debuted as a lead rapper of idol group BtoB under Cube Entertainment.
 He became the main host of Arirang's music program, Pops in Seoul in 2013.

-In 2016, on May 1, He released his first English mixtape with KAIROS, titled Homesick.
-On September 19, BtoB Blue released a music video for their debut single "Stand by Me" which was directed by Shin.
+In 2016, on May 1, he released his first English mixtape with KAIROS, titled Homesick.
+On September 19, BtoB Blue released a music video for their debut single "Stand by Me" which was directed by him.

-On June 27, 2017, Shin released the digital single "That Girl" as part of BTOB's 2017 solo project, Piece of BtoB.
+On June 27, 2017, Peniel released the digital single "That Girl" as part of BtoB's 2017 solo project, Piece of BtoB.

-In 2019, Shin released his second digital single, "B.O.D", on May 13.
+In 2019, Peniel released his second digital single, "B.O.D", on May 13.
 "B.O.D" is a hip-hop song that delivers the energy and vibe of a party inspired from Korean nightlife.
-Two months later, Shin released the digital single, "Fly23", on July 31.
-On August 27, Shin released his fourth digital single, "Flip", featuring South Korean rapper Beenzino.
+Two months later, he released the digital single, "Fly23", on July 31.
+On August 27, Peniel released his fourth digital single, "Flip", featuring South Korean rapper Beenzino.
 On November 15, he was featured on the song "Beautiful Girl" by Woosung of The Rose.

-In 2020, Shin collaborated with bandmate Yook Sung-jae for the song "Hypnotized."
-The song, which was co-composed by Shin, was released on February 6 as a part of Yook's project single "3X2=6 Part 3".
+In 2020, Peniel collaborated with bandmate Yook Sung-jae for the song "Hypnotized".
+The song, which was co-composed by him, was released on February 6 as a part of Yook's project single "3X2=6 Part 3".

-On October 27, 2020, Cube announced that they have formed a unit called BtoB 4U consisting Peniel, Eunkwang, Minhyuk and Changsub.
+On October 27, 2020, Cube announced that they have formed a unit called BtoB 4U consisting Peniel, Seo Eun-kwang, Lee Min-hyuk, and Lee Chang-sub.
 The unit debuted on November 16 with their first mini-album, Inside and title track "Show Your Love".

-On February 14, 2021, Shin release a new digital single "Valentine".
+On February 14, 2021, Peniel released a new digital single "Valentine".

-BtoB, including Shin, departed from Cube in November 2023.
+BtoB, including him, departed from Cube in November 2023.

-In February 2024, BtoB announced the establishment of BtoB Company for the group activities and for Shin's solo activities.
+In February 2024, BtoB announced the establishment of BtoB Company for the group activities and for his solo activities.

+On June 19, 2024, Peniel released a digital single "story of my L:ife" with two tracks "Come Home" and “MIoBI (Make It or Break It)”.
+Then on September 29, he released a follow up single "story of my L:ove" with the tracks "Daydream" and "Stuck On You", featuring additional vocals from Korean-Canadian indie artist JUNNY on "Daydream".